DevOpsDolapo/DevOps_Projects/PROJECT3/Project3.md

 ## Setting up an AWS Account

-Amazon Web Services (AWS) is a cloud services provider that facilitates the on-demand delivery of IT resources over the internet through a pay-as-you-go pricing template.
+Amazon Web Services (AWS) is a cloud services provider that facilitates on-demand delivery of IT resources over the internet through a pay-as-you-go pricing template.

-For this project we'll be using a free-tier server
+For this project, I'll be using free-tier servers on the AWS platform known as EC2 (Elastic Compute Cloud) running on the Ubuntu Server OS.